 - 1. Extension of the Right to Education (RTE) Act: RTE, which currently applies to classes I to VIII, will now be applicable to the entire school system from pre-school to class XII.
 It will cover children of ages 3 to 18 (preschool to senior secondary level). - 2.
-Sanskrit at all levels of education: Sanskrit should be taught at all levels of school and higher education as one of the optional languages on par with Schedule 8 languages.
-Sanskrit textbooks at the Foundational and Middle school level may be rewritten in Simple Standard Sanskrit (SSS) in order to teach Sanskrit through Sanskrit (STS).
+Sanskrit at all levels of education: Sanskrit should be taught at all levels of school and higher education as one of the optional languages on par with all Schedule 8 languages.
+Sanskrit textbooks at the Foundational and Middle school level may be rewritten in Simple Standard Sanskrit (SSS) in order to teach Sanskrit through Sanskrit (STS). - 3.
+Restructuring of school curriculum and 5+3+3+4 design: The 10+2 structure of school curricula will be replaced by a 5+3+3+4 curricular structure corresponding to ages 3-8, 8-11, 11-14, and 14-18 years respectively.
+The new system will have 12 years of schooling with three years of Anganwadi or preschooling; So schools will be re-organized into school complexes.
+Under the proposed 5+3+3+4 design:

-Research Paper © 2012 IJFANS.
-All Rights Reserved, Journal Volume 11, 155 09, 2022
+Research paper© 2012 IJFANS.
+All Rights Reserved, Journal Volume 11, 1ss 09, 2022